zgoort/Sawtooth-Cryptomoji/README.md

 Creates a new cryptomoji for the owner of the _breeder_.
 The new cryptomoji is a pseudo-random combination of the DNA from the breeder and the sire.

-## Extra Credit
+## Moji Trading (Parts 6-9)

 At this point you should be familiar with the basics of writing a distributed application on Sawtooth.
-If you have extra time, you can dive into multi-party transactions by adding the capability for collections to trade cryptomoji between each other.
+For the next two days, you will gain a deeper understanding by implementing multi-party transactions that add the capability for collections to trade cryptomoji between each other.
 This is harder than it sounds.
 One user will need to create an offer, while others add responses until the offer owner accepts them.
 This is a process that spans multiple transactions, never mind the possibility that one party might change their mind and decide to cancel an offer or response.

-To run a test which is "skipped", you must remove the `.skip` from the describe block surrounding the test in the `client/tests/` directory or `processor/tests/` directory.
+The tests for this section are set to pending.
+To run a test which is "skipped", you must remove the `.skip` from the describe block surrounding the test in the `client/tests/` directory and `processor/tests/` directory.

 ### State Entities